 When selecting and using PPE:

-- Choose products which are CE marked in accordance with the Personal Protective Equipment Regulations 2002 – suppliers can advise you
+- Choose products which are CE marked in accordance with the Personal Protective Equipment (Enforcement) Regulations 2018 – suppliers can advise you

 - Choose equipment that suits the user – consider the size, fit and weight of the PPE.
 If the users help choose it, they will be more likely to use it

 - If more than one item of PPE is worn at the same time, make sure they can be used together, eg wearing safety glasses may disturb the seal of a respirator, causing air leaks

 - Instruct and train people how to use it, eg train people to remove gloves without contaminating their skin.
 Tell them why it is needed, when to use it and what its limitations are